 A short period of survey work is required to finalise a management overview of the distribution and habitat types occupied by the remaining three species, and to determine the degree of management or protection required for these habitat components.
-In particular, this work will focus on:

-- the north-east corner and southern extremes of E. orramakunna (where the species is exposed to increasing agricultural, forestry and, potentially, urban development); - any further potential areas of suitable habitat within or near the range of E. spinicaudatus, particularly Crown land (which may be more readily protected and reserved); and - the distribution of E. yabbimunna around the Cam River catchment (a major catchment subjected to heavy industrial and urban development in its lower waters, and increasing forestry activity in its upper waters).
+In particular, this work will focus on the north-east corner and southern extremes of E. orramakunna (where the species is exposed to increasing agricultural, forestry and potentially urban development), and the distribution of E. yabbimunna around the Cam River catchment (a major catchment subjected to heavy industrial and urban development in its lower waters, and increasing forestry activity in its upper waters).